metrumresearchgroup/review/README.md

 # Getting Started with review

 **review** is a toolkit for ensuring critical files are reviewed on a project.
-It manages the quality control (QC) process by tracking the assignment and acceptance of files in a centralized log file, **QClog.csv**.
+It manages the quality control (QC) process by tracking the assignment and acceptance of files in a centralized log file, **QClog.csv**. **review** is tailored to Subversion (SVN)-based workflows and contains a slightly different log structure.

 By integrating with SVN, **review** uses file revisions to detect when a file has been modified and flags it for re-evaluation.
 It provides functions to assign reviewers, check outstanding QC needs, and summarize the QC status of all files.